Gamemackerel/HighThroughput-PCR-Batching/README.md

             )
 ```

 Finally, we can let the batcher organize these into space efficient groupings.
-With 4 open thermocyclers and only 3 reactions, this shouldn't be too much trouble
+With 4 open thermocyclers and only 3 reactions, this shouldn't be too much trouble.

 ```
 	batching_result = my_batcher.batch